tethysplatform/tethys/docs/installation/update.rst

       * SOCIAL_OAUTH_XXXX_KEY, SOCIAL_OAUTH_XXXX_SECRET
       * BYPASS_TETHYS_HOME_PAGE

-    Refer to :ref:`tethys_configuration` for more details on specifying settings int he :file:`portal.yml` file.
+    Refer to :ref:`tethys_configuration` for more details on specifying settings in the :file:`portal.yml` file.

 6. Migrate the database: